 Music fills the ball room.
 The English chamber orchestra The Pemberley Players strikes up.
 About 100 persons dressed in historical costumes dance the elegant formations of the opening polonaise, smiling and greeting each other.
-A glittering ball set in the Regency period begins: We are at the Grand Jane Austen Ball in Erlangen, pretending to have travelled in time back to Regency England.
+A glittering ball set in the Regency period begins: We are at the Grand Jane Austen Ball, pretending to have travelled in time back to Regency England.

 Taking part at a historical ball requires a fair bit of preparation: You need a costume, have to learn the dances, and the hair should be dressed in the style of the historical era.
 It’s worth the effort.
 Here are 6 reasons why you shouldn’t miss such a grand event:

 The magnificent costumes and artful hairstyles of the Regency period are a feast for the eyes.
 Many participants of a ball make their gowns using historical sewing patterns and classy fabrics.
 Braids, laces and embroidery – where else do you get to see such beautiful accessories and decorations these days?

 If you enjoy sewing, this is also your chance to discuss patterns, costumes and fabrics with the other dancers.
 Read here how my ball gown was made.

 Enjoy graceful dances

 In the Regency period, Country Dances were still popular.
 A Country Dance is a longway dance were many couples form a line, a so called set.
 The men stand on the right, facing the women on the left of the set.
 The couples then perform several dance figures with each other and by doing so progress up and down the line.
 The movements are very graceful.
 Give it a try: Dancing in the old style will take your breath away for sheer beauty.